National Cycle Network: History

 The original goal was to create 5000 mi of signposted cycle routes by 2005, with 50% of these not being on roads, and all of it being "suitable for an unsupervised twelve year old."
 By mid-2000, 5000 mi of route was signposted to an "interim" standard, and a new goal was then set to double that to 10000 mi by 2005.
 August 2005 saw the completion of that goal.

 In 2018, Sustrans published the National Cycle Network - Paths for Everyone report which reviewed the quality and usage of the Network and set out a vision for its future.
 The report rated 42% of the then network as 'very poor' and identified over 12,000 barriers on the network which made it inaccessible by some users.
 As a result, around a quarter of the network was de-designated.

-As of July 2020, there were 12,739 mi of signed cycle and walking route that are part of the Network.
+As of July 2020, there were 12,739 mi of signed cycle and walking routes that are part of the Network.